The power of Cantor Rosalie Will's ministry is in bringing people together, drawing them to her but also to each other.

 Peninsula Sholom Temple

 Cantor Rosalie Will mentors clergy in the field and consults on issues of worship, music, and synagogue transition and change.
-She also serves as the Director of Worship and Music for the Union for Reform Judaism (URJ).
+She is also founder and Executive Director of Sing Unto God, and serves as lead consultant for the Union for Reform Judaism (URJ) on issues related to music and worship.

 Rosalie’s decades of experience as a worship leader, consultant, performer, visionary and leader in new worship trends, has set the course for the Reform Movement’s growth in the area of dynamic prayer at URJ Biennial and beyond.